CarlaLlama/BrickSiteTutorial/readme.md

 var target = event.target || event.srcElement;
 ```

-Next we want to reference the brick that we clicked on.
-Each brick has an id that we can refence it by, that corresponds with it's index in the `BRICKS` array.
+Next, we want to reference the brick that we clicked on.
+Each brick has an id that we can refence it by, that corresponds with its index in the `BRICKS` array.
 We get and parse the id as follows:

 ```
 var id = target.id;
 let i = parseInt(id);
 ```

-At the moment the code is dispatching a POST request to `/create-checkout-session`, which isn't exactly right - we want it to be to `SERVER_URL/create-checkout-session`.
+At the moment, the code is dispatching a POST request to `/create-checkout-session`, which isn't exactly right.
+We want it to be to `SERVER_URL/create-checkout-session`.
 Let's create a constant that's the URL and change the request destination as follows:

 ```
 const API_URL = "https://MySitesCheckoutWithStripe.thisiscarla.repl.co";